chimera-linux/chimera-linux.github.io/_docs/installation/zfs.md

 Keep in mind that ZFS managed through CKMS wil need to build its kernel modules from source, which may take time, especially on slow devices.

+CKMS and prebuilt modules do not conflict.
+If you have prebuilt modules installed for a kernel, CKMS will not attempt to build it for that kernel.

 You may have to `modprobe` the `zfs` module afterwards to be able to use the filesystem.